 - 500 examinees per year

-- Specialized in IRT calibration and CAT simulation software.
+- Specialized IRT calibration and CAT simulation software like Xcalibre and CATsim.

 - Staff with a Ph.D. in psychometrics or an equivalent level of experience.
 Or, leverage our internationally recognized expertise in the field.

 - Items (questions) that can be scored objectively correct/incorrect in real-time

 - An item banking system and CAT delivery platform

-- Financial resources: Because it is so complex, the development of a CAT will cost at least $10,000 (USD) — but if you are testing large volumes of examinees, it will be a significant positive investment.
+- Financial resources: Because it is so complex, the development of a CAT will cost at least $10,000 (USD) — but if you are testing large volumes of examinees, it will be a significantly positive investment.
 If you pay $20/hour for proctoring seats and cut a test from 2 hours to 1 hour for just 1,000 examinees… that’s a $20,000 savings.
 If you are doing 200,000 exams?
 That is $4,000,000 in seat time that is saved.